hydra2s/Blazer/README.md

 # Blazer

-Blazer - new BMP encoder with much more faster BGRA encoding...
+Blazer - new BMP encoder with much more faster ARGB encoding...

 # OpenJNG